 8.2 Correction At your request, we will correct the personal data stored about you if it is inaccurate or incorrect.

 8.3 Deletion If you wish, we will delete your personal data, unless this is contrary to other legal regulations (e.g. statutory retention requirements) or an overriding interest on our part (e.g. to defend our rights and claims).

 8.4 Restriction Taking into account the legal requirements, you can ask us to restrict the processing of your personal data.

 8.5 Transfer of data You also have the right to receive your personal data in a structured, current, and machine-readable format under the relevant legal requirements or to transmit it to a third party.

 8.6 Complaints You also have the right to file a complaint with a data protection supervisory authority.
 You are welcome to contact our data protection officer first.

+8.7 Objections You can object to the processing of your personal data, which we base on a legitimate interest on our part, at any time, stating these reasons, for reasons that arise from your particular situation.
 We will then no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing that outweigh your interests, rights and freedoms, or the processing serves to assert, exercise, or defend legal claims.

 You can also object to the processing of your personal data for direct marketing purposes at any time without giving any reason.
 This also applies to profiling if this relates to direct marketing of this kind.
 After receipt of the objection, we will no longer process the personal data for the purposes of direct marketing and will delete the data if no processing is required for other purposes (e.g. to fulfil the contractual relationship).